scrabbletank/farhome-rules/monstermanual.md

 ___
 ***Monstrous Resistance.*** This creature gains 2 Superior dice when saving against effects that cause Charm, Fear, or Sleep.

+***Flying.*** This creature can use it's movement to fly, Hovering in place if ending their turn in the air.

 **Actions**

 ***Talons.*** *Melee Attack:* 3 AP, 0/3/2/0/0</br>Deals 2 wound dice.